abdusco/abdus.dev/src/posts/python-monitor-usb/python-monitor-usb.md

 - Backup photos when an SD card is inserted
 - Display a popup to warn the user
 - Lock the PC
-- Wipe the drive (🤷‍♀️ you do you)
+- Wipe the drive (🤷‍♂️ you do you)
 - ...

 ## Alternative approach: polling for drives

 This is my older attempt where I poll disks and trigger a callback when the set of drives change.
-It's considerably simpler, doesn't depend on [`pywin32`][pywin32] and easier to port to other OSs (provided you know how to list drives on that platform).
+It's considerably simpler, doesn't depend on [`pywin32`][pywin32] and easier to port to other operating systems (provided you know how to list drives on that platform).

 ```python
 import json